kargames/SteamMultiplayerPeer/README.md

 Feel free to chat with us or ask questions on the [GodotSteam Discord server](https://discord.gg/SJRSq6K).

 Donate
 ---
-Pull-requests are the best way to help the project out but you can also donate through [Github Sponsors](https://github.com/sponsors/Gramps) or [Patreon](https://patreon.com/godotsteam)!
+Pull-requests are the best way to help the project out but you can also donate through [Github Sponsors](https://github.com/sponsors/Gramps)!

 Current Build
 ---
 You can [download pre-compiled versions of this repo here](https://github.com/GodotSteam/MultiplayerPeer/releases).

-**Version 4.11 Changes**
+**Version 4.12 Changes**
-- Changed: in-editor docs
-- Changed: reorganized code-base
-- Changed: more readable error for `sendPending`
-- Changed: removed \_scb from callback names are they are unnecessary due to class call
-- Changed: `lobby_chat_update` to just add or remove players
+- Changed: version bump to match Godot 4.x branch update
-- Changed: chat contants names changed
-- Fixed: missing argument hints for `lobby_data_update`
-- Fixed: `get_peer_info` overwriting various dictionary keys
-- Removed: string response to packet send failure, now returns actual error code
-- Removed: matchmaking enums, were not used; can be taken from GodotSteam directly if needed
-- Removed: `lobby_invite`, `lobby_match_list`, `lobby_kicked` as they are bound but not used in MP

 [You can read more change-logs here](https://godotsteam.com/changelog/multiplayer_peer/).